albertov19/PolkaTools/README.md

 `createSR25519Acc` script to create a number of SR25519 with a given prefix, they are saved into a JSON file

 `sendSubstrateTx` script to send a simple tx using the Substrate API, only works with SR25519 accounts (not Moonriver!).
 You need to provide the origin account mnemonic.
 Not safe for production!

+`getCrowdloanContAddress.` script retrieve and save in a JSON file all Crowdloan rewards information for a given network